Kjusok/TripleMatch3D/README.md

 # TripleMatch3D
- *Remake of "Triple match 3D" game!*
+ *Remake of "Triple match 3D" game.
+This is a game where you need to connect identical items in rows of three, solve puzzles, and use boosters to complete levels.*

  **Tech stack:** Zenject, Event System, Audio, Scene Management, Game loop, Unity UI, Game Levels, Game Mechanics, TextMeshPro, Using asset store.